 - d-chiro-inositol — might help to reduce androgen levels, like testosterone

-So far research suggests taking a 40:1 ratio of myo-inositol to d-chiro-inositol.
-It’s a good idea to speak with your doctor, pharmacist, or a dietitian if starting a supplement.
+So far, research suggests taking a 40:1 ratio of myo-inositol to d-chiro-inositol.
+It’s a good idea to speak with your doctor, pharmacist, or dietitian if starting a supplement.

 Your doctor can prescribe medication or oral contraception to help you regulate your hormones.